keithstellyes/krss/README.md

 I'd like to make it a bit more on par with other clients, w/ downloading RSS files, managing collections, and otherwise keeping a database.

+# Dependencies

+- libxml2
+	- For RSS file parsing
+- ncurses
+	- For the TUI